techmania-team/techmania-docs/English/Skins.md

 ### Approach overlay

 Approach overlay appears on each basic, chain head, drag head, hold head and repeat head note, 1/2 scans before its correct time, and lasts for 1/2 scans.
 The sprites are scaled to a square whose side length is equal to `scale * lane height`.
+TECHMANIA will horizontally flip the sprites for notes on a right-to-left scan.

 # Reloading skins